johanhedin/nanoca/doc/smartcard.md

 Create CSR and signed certificate with nanoca
 ====
-You can now create a CSR using the key on the Smartcard.
+You can now create a CSR using the key on the smart card.
 Given that only one key is on the card and that only one card inserted, it is enough to reference the key with "pkcs11:" (note the : at the end).
 Use nanoca like this: